 SysNet aims to bring together the expertise from the Academic Schools within Cardiff University, to share best practice in undertaking high-quality systematic reviews and is coordinated by SURE.

-Ruth Turley and Helen Morgan are the Trial Search Coordinators (TSCs) who are involved in providing author support and developing the Public Health Review Group Specialized Register of studies.
+SURE is closely involved with the group.
+Team members are authors on several systematic reviews.
+In addition, Helen Morgan and Ruth Turley are Trial Search Coordinators (TSCs) who provide author support and developing the Public Health Review Group Specialized Register of studies.

 Systematic Reviews in Progress

 - Built environment interventions for physical activity in adults and children - registered with Cochrane Public health Group